 The Wild Ride of Benny Binion, the Texas Gangster Who Created Vegas Poker

 By Doug J. Swanson

-Blood Aces follows the story of Benny Binion as he rises to prominence as the originator of the World Series Poker (WSOP).
-The cowboy, gangster and casino owner uses a combination of determination, vision and genius contrivance in all he does.
+Blood Aces follows the story of Benny Binion as he rises to prominence as the originator of the World Series of Poker (WSOP), the most important Poker event in the history of gambling.

 By Arnold Synder

 Bringing down the house isn't easy if you don't know exactly what you are doing.
 And even then, not even a science fiction book on gambling could ever promise you'll win every single bet place.

 Knowledge is vital, and great Casino manuals like Blackbelt in Blackjack are the ones you need to step up your game and become a much, much better player.

 This book by Arnold Synder, a true legend in Blackjack, teaches you the ins and out of the most played Casino game of all time.